smart-on-fhir/fhir-bulk-data-docs/export.md

 ---
 ### File Request

-Using the URIs supplied by the FHIR server in the Complete Status response body, a client MAY download the generated bulk data files (one or more per resource type).
-If the ```requiresAccessToken``` field in the Complete Status body is set to ```true```, the request MUST include a valid access token in the ```Authorization``` header (i.e., `Authorization: Bearer {{token}}`).
+Using the URIs supplied by the FHIR server in the Complete Status response body, a client MAY download the generated bulk data files (one or more per resource type) within the specified ```Expires``` time period.
+If the ```requiresAccessToken``` field in the Complete Status body is set to ```true```, the request MUST include a valid access token.
 See the Security Considerations section above.
-Note: These files MAY be served by a file server other than a FHIR-specific server.

 #### Endpoint